- Last Updated on 29 December 2016

 In this report, Drs.
 Press, Knupp, and Chapman reviewed the medical records of 58 patients (mostly children) cared for at Children’s Hospital Colorado who received cannabis extracts for treatment of epilepsy.
 48% reported improvement in seizures and 31% reported at least 50% reduction in seizure-frequency.
 Curiously, the reported response rate among children who had moved to Colorado to obtain cannabis extracts was far higher than reported response rates for children already living in Colorado (52% vs. 17%).
 Dosage data were not available.

 These studies do not provide adequate evidence to conclude that pure CBD or CBD-enriched cannabis extracts are safe and effective.
 All investigators highlighted the need for well-designed clinical trials to properly evaluate the effectiveness and safety of these products.
 These studies demonstrated wide discrepancies in response rate, and none were able to control for the impact of bias (e.g. placebo-like effects).
-Despite the favorable response rates in the studies of Devinsky and Zhou, it is still quite possible that CBD is ineffective and unsafe.
-The fantastically high response rates observed by Zhou et al and the observation of Press et al that patients who moved to Colorado were substantially more likely to report benefit suggests that response rates are highly vulnerable to bias; all response rates to date should be interpreted with extreme caution.
+Despite the favorable response rate in the study and Zhou and colleagues, it is still quite possible that CBD is ineffective and unsafe.
+The fantastically high response rates observed by Zhou et al and the observation of Press et al that patients who moved to Colorado were substantially more likely to report benefit suggests that response rates are highly vulnerable to bias; at this point all response rates to date should be interpreted with extreme caution.